THE Alex.Steinbach Difference

 Unique Lifetime Warranty

-Pianos First honour a Lifetime Warranty on all new Alex.Steinbach pianos.
+Pianos First honour a Limited Lifetime Warranty on all new Alex.Steinbach pianos.
 This is a unique attribute.
 Other piano manufacturers generally only offer between 5-10 years warranty.
 The Alex.Steinbach Lifetime Warranty is not a gimmick.
 Pianos First and Samick have maintained an impeccable warranty service record over the years and, together with your dealer, genuinely guarantee that your Alex.Steinbach piano will provide you with many decades of trouble-free performance.
 This provides Alex.Steinbach owners with peace of mind.
 A Lifetime Warranty is especially reassuring for such an important financial and lifestyle investment.

 Extensive Choice